NES-first/Node-EcoSystem/README.md

 package globally using Node Package Manager:

 ```
-npm install --global storjshare-daemon
+npm install --global nesshare-daemon
 ```

 ## Usage (CLI)

-Once installed, you will have access to the `storjshare` program, so start by asking it for some help.
+Once installed, you will have access to the `nesshare` program, so start by asking it for some help.

 ```
-storjshare --help
+nesshare --help

-  Usage: storjshare [options] [command]
+  Usage: nesshare [options] [command]

   Commands: